Ipasky/elk-suricata-apache-raspberrypi5/README.md

 ## [Suricata IDS](https://suricata.io)
 Suricata is a free, open-source network security tool that acts as both an Intrusion Detection System (IDS) and an Intrusion Prevention System (IPS).
 It continuously monitors your network traffic for malicious activity by comparing it against a set of rules and signatures.
--	Intrusion Detection: When Suricata detects suspicious activity, it generates alerts to notify you of potential threats.
+-	Intrusion Detection: When Suricata detects suspicious activity, alerts you of potential threats.
 -	Intrusion Prevention: Suricata can also be configured to actively block malicious traffic, preventing attacks from reaching your systems.
 <br></br>

 # Instalation Guide
 I followed the online video tutorial from [**IppSec**](https://youtu.be/Ts-ofIVRMo4?si=q1j9yGKyTZCcQIbu) that explains excellently how to install the necessary ELK components.
-In my case, how I want to install it in a **Raspberry Pi 5** that has the **OS Debian Bookworm 12**, the installation will be a bit different that the video one.
+In my case, since i want to install it in a **Raspberry Pi 5** that has the **OS Debian Bookworm 12**, the installation is different compared to the one explained in the video.
-First of all, you proceed to the download page to get ElasticSearch and Kibana, you must have to choose the *deb aarch64* architecture:
+First of all, one must get ElasticSearch and Kibana, choosing the *deb aarch64* architecture:
 - [ElasticSearch](https://www.elastic.co/downloads/elasticsearch)
 - [Kibana](https://www.elastic.co/downloads/kibana)
 <br></br>